-I opted to have a survey done on a property in Wimborne prior to retaining conveyancers.
-I have been told that there is a flying freehold aspect to the property.
-My surveyor has said that some lenders will not issue a loan on this type of home.
+Due to the advice of my in-laws I had a survey completed on a property in Wimborne in advance of retaining conveyancers.
+I have been advised that there is a flying freehold element to the property.
+My surveyor has said that some mortgage companies will refuse to give a mortgage on this type of property.

 It varies from the lender to lender.
-Bank of Scotland has different instructions from Halifax.
-Should you wish to telephone us we can look into this further with the relevant lender.
-If you lender is happy to lend one our lawyers can help as they are accustomed to dealing with flying freeholds in Wimborne.
+Bank of Scotland has different requirements from Nationwide.
+If you contact us we can check via the appropriate lender.
+If you lender is happy to lend one our lawyers can help as they are used to dealing with flying freeholds in Wimborne.
 Conveyancing can be more complicated and therefore you should check with your conveyancing solicitor in Wimborne to see if the conveyancing costs will increase in light of this.

 In what way can the Landlord & Tenant Act 1954 impact my commercial offices in Wimborne and how can your lawyers assist?

 The 1954 Act provides protection to business tenants, granting the a statutory right to apply to court for a continuation of occupancy when the lease comes to an end.
 There are limited grounds where a landlord can refrain from granting a lease renewal and the rules are complex.
 We are happy to direct you to commercial conveyancing firms who use the act to your advantage and handle your commercial conveyancing in Wimborne